 "You can take your own soft drinks on board and use the fridge in your cabin.
 I like a particular brand of canned soft drink not stocked on any ship, so I take my own for cabin use."

-"What one person loves, another will hate, so just because someone thinks a particular cruise line is wonderful, it may not be suitable for you."
+"What one person loves, another will hate, so just because someone thinks a particular cruise destination is wonderful, it may not be suitable for you."

-Take a cruise to Norway and find out what it's really like to live in the far flung Norwegian Fjords.
+Take a cruise to Norway and Iceland and find out what it's really like to live in the far flung Fjords.
 Feeling active?
 Go for a mountain walk or peaceful kayak tour.
-You will also of course, be able to explore the exciting city of Oslo.
-Book here.
+You will also, of course, be able to explore the exciting city of Reykjavik.

-For this, one gransnetter highly recomends the Fingal of Caledonia: "Nights are spent far from civilisation on the wild sides of the lochs.
+"Nights are spent far from civilisation on the wild sides of the lochs.
 Lots of lovely walks and other activities between stops - canoeing, biking, etc (all optional).
 It was one of the best holidays we've ever had."
-Book here.

-For a cruise designed specifically for solo travellers, try one of Saga's small-ship cruises.
-They offer a large range of cabins and a variety of exclusive events for single guests to make the experience as memorable and as fun as possible.
-Book here.
+Try a cruise specifically for solo travellers.
+Many companies offer a large range of cabins and a variety of exclusive events for single guests to make the experience as memorable and as fun as possible.